Flag state: Abuse of ship registers

 Some flag-states are known as flags of convenience.
 These are the flags of states in which foreign ship owners or shipping companies register in order to reduce costs, avoid or reduce taxes, and take advantage of lower social and safety regulations.

 Ships of Russia’s shadow fleet, which transport sanctioned cargo, especially crude oil, frequently change their flag registrations.
-Because of this, previously tiny ship registries including Gabon, Eswatini, the Comoros, and Guinea-Bissau have gained significant participants in global shipping since 2022.
+Because of this, previously tiny ship registries including Gabon, Eswatini, the Comoros, and Guinea-Bissau have become significant participants in global shipping since 2022.
 According to a report of the Atlantic Council, the registration process is so permissive that virtually any vessel can register, even ones turned down by other flag-of-convenience states.
-The small register has a lack of maritime expertise and infrastructure.
-This relates to a main problem, which is that these countries refuse to or cannot take the action required of flag states if one of their vessels causes an accident or incident.
+Small registers have a lack of maritime expertise and infrastructure and often refuse to or cannot take the action required of flag states if one of their vessels causes an accident or incident.